mmkal/expect-type/README.md

 expectTypeOf<{deeply: {nested: any}}>().not.toEqualTypeOf<{deeply: {nested: unknown}}>()
 ```

-Test for basic javascript types:
+You can test for basic JavaScript types:

 ```typescript
 expectTypeOf(() => 1).toBeFunction()